burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ----

 *XValue*.
-Something that would be destroyed very soon and an object for which it is reasonable to use move semantics to take data via `T&&` notation from C++11.
+Something that would be destroyed very soon.
+It's an object for which it is reasonable to use move semantics to take data via `T&&` notation from C++11.

-*LValue Reference (for all C++)* - Typically, an LValue reference is an alias for another variable.
+*LValue Reference (for all C++)*.
+Typically, an LValue reference is an alias for another variable.
 Lvalue object may be bound to the LValue reference through syntax `X&x = obj;` where `X` is the datatype of `obj`.

-*RValue Reference (only for C++98/03)* - In C++03, it is a usual const regular reference to a temporary object or expression that can be used from the right-hand side of the operator `=`.
+*RValue Reference (only for C++98/03)*.
+In C++03, it is a usual const regular reference to a temporary object or expression that can be used from the right-hand side of the operator `=`.

-*RValue Reference (starting from C++11)* - The goal of an RValue reference is to have a moving candidate for functions like `void f(T&&)`.
+*RValue Reference (starting from C++11)*.
+The goal of an RValue reference is to have a moving candidate for functions like `void f(T&&)`.
 In practice, RValue reference is either:

 * A reference to an object that soon will be deleted (xvalue expression)
 * Explicitly unconditionally casted reference to the object through `std::move` to an RValue reference.
 The last option explicitly allows to reuse of memory of that object and, after moving, brings it to a valid but undefined state.

 ----

-**Comment:** Reusing an object after moving from it is legal and valid.
+**Comment:** Reusing an object after moving from it is *legal* and *valid* (In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/) member of C++ Standard Committee, explicitly highlighted it).
 In that case, you should reinitialize the object using class API or the logic behind the class.

 ----

 **Important:** What was known in C++03/98 as *RValue Reference* starting from C++11 has been renamed into *Const LValue Reference*.

 ----